fcazalet/loggot/README.md

 	522 ; print 48
 	523 ; print 49

-That mean that with 50 prints you lost more than a frame (a frame is ~16.6ms) in your main process.
+That mean that with 50 prints you lose 32ms (= 2 frames at 60 FPS) in your main process.

 If you run it with Loggot and an asynchronous appender: